-Each student at Santaquin Elementary has been working very hard on their reading to collect reading tickets for our January 'It Pays to Read ...
-Minute to Win It' theme for our celebration.
-Students were given one minute to shoot baskets, jump rope, knock down bowling pins, score a hockey goal, etc. Lucky winners won cash for every station they completed within the minute time frame!
-Tons of students won books and prizes, some with $ money $ inside.
-Two grand prize winners left with their very own BIKE!
+Each student at Santaquin Elementary worked very hard on their reading to collect reading tickets for our March 'It Pays to Read ...
+Minute to Win It' Assembly celebration.
+Students were given one minute to shoot baskets, jump rope, knock down bowling pins, score a hockey goal, etc. Teachers helped the lucky winners win cash for every station they completed within the minute time frame!
+Many students won books, prizes and $ cash $.
+Two grand prize winners left with their very own brand new BIKE!
 It definitely pays to READ at Santaquin!

 Every year Leo the Leprechaun visits the second grade classes at Santaquin Elementary.
 Leo sure loves to make a BIG mess and the teachers needed the students' help ...
 Each of the second graders worked to create a "trap" to catch Leo before he could mess up their classrooms!
 Great work, students!

 Doors are decorated ... hats are donned ... books are checked out and ready for Dr. Seuss week at Santaquin Elementary!
 Students and faculty kicked off our week of celebrations with a rousing game of Seuss Jeopardy!
 Hat day ... crazy sock/slipper day ... mismatched clothes/crazy hair day ... wear green day ... and pajama day were just a few of the fun things that happened this week.
 On Friday students finished out the week with guest readers in their classrooms and a whole-school read-a-thon!

 On February 21st, the Sixth Grade Teachers at Santaquin Elementary were pleased to present their first annual “Love of Learning” Parent Night.
 This was a special night for parents and students to fall in love with 6th grade curriculum and learn great ways to help their child at home!